MicrosoftDocs/customer-insights/ci-docs/journeys/upload-images-files.md

 ## Edit assets

 You can easily see and edit asset details in the side pane.
-Simply select the asset to rename, add tags and alt text, and copy the asset URL.
+Select the asset to rename, add tags and alt text, and copy the asset URL.

 You can **replace** your assets with newer versions whenever needed.
 To replace an asset: